SergeoLacruz/inventree-supplier-panel/README.md

 parts need to have the proper SKU.
 It needs to match the Mouser part number exactly.

 For access to the Mouser API you need a Mouser account and a shopping cart API key.
-You can get this on the Mouser WEB page.
+You can get this in your Mouser WEB account.
 Do not mess up with the Mouser search API key.
-This is different.
+This is a different one.
 If the key is properly set up you can find it on the Mouser WEB page here:
 ![Mouser API](https://github.com/SergeoLacruz/inventree-supplier-panel/blob/master/pictures/mouser_api.png)